-Continuous updating of the Future Land Use Element and Land Development Code to incorporate the latest and most feasible green development techniques, policies, and incentives as the cornerstone for the City's drive toward a sustainable future.
+Continuous updating of the Future Land Use Element and Land Development Code to incorporate the latest and most feasible and/or cost-effective green development design techniques, policies, and incentives as the cornerstone for the City's drive toward a sustainable future.

-Evaluation Measure: Completion of at least 1 Comprehensive Plan (CP) amendment and 2 Land Development Code (LDC) revisions annually addressing green objectives, policies and requirements.
+Evaluation Measure: Completion of a Low Impact Development (LID) Master Plan by 2016. at least 1 Comprehensive Plan (CP) amendment and 2 Land Development Code (LDC) revisions annually addressing green objectives, policies and requirements.